tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   - session: An association between a client and a server resulting from a handshake.

-  - server: The endpoint which did not initiate the TLS connection.
+  - server: The endpoint which did not initiate the DTLS connection.

 The reader is assumed to be familiar with the TLS 1.3 specification since this document defined as a delta from TLS 1.3.